 March 8, 2020 / Esther Choy

-I have a confession.
-Something that might not be obvious if you know what I do for a living and how often I stand in front of large crowds of people.
-I’m an introvert.
-I’m a well-adjusted introvert who loves to tell stories, and who even loves to teach large and small groups of people how to tell better stories.
-And I firmly believe introverted business leaders can tell some of the most compelling stories, that they should tell their stories because of all we know about how persuasive stories are, and that they will most likely find it incredibly fulfilling once they do.
+I’m an introvert who loves to tell stories, and I even loves to teach groups of people how to tell better stories.
+I firmly believe introverted business leaders can tell some of the most compelling stories, and that they will most likely find it incredibly fulfilling once they do.

 Yes, Introverts Can Tell Riveting Stories